Dispersive nodal fermions along grain boundaries in Floquet topological crystals

 Irrespective of the periodic drive protocol, we show that such a system features a plethora of topological and normal insulating phases in the dynamic realm even when its static counterpart describes a NI, imprinted within the corresponding global phase diagrams shown in Fig.~\ref{fig:phase}, depending on the drive frequency ($\omega$) and its amplitude.
 The time translational symmetry then gives birth to the Floquet Brillouin zone (FBZ) within the quasienergy $\mu \in \left(-\omega/2,\omega/2 \right)$~\cite{Flq:Thr1, Flq:Thr2, Flq:Thr3, Flq:Thr4, Flq:Thr5}.
-As a result, the inversion of the Floquet-Bloch bands, taking place at spatial momentum ${\bf K}^{\rm Flq}_{\rm inv}$, can occur near the FBZ center and/or near its boundaries.
-Under this circumstance, the ${\bf K} \cdot {\bf b}$ rule for the metallic grain boundary extends to dynamic systems, but in terms of ${\bf K}^{\rm Flq}_{\rm inv}$.
-And we display the appearance of nondissipative (a) normal 1D dynamic metals around the FBZ center and zero quasienergy, (b) anomalous 1D dynamic metals around the FBZ boundaries and quasienergies $\pm \omega/2$, and (c) mixed 1D dynamic metals, simultaneously featuring both normal and anomalous dynamic metals along the grain boundary.
-These generic outcomes are explicitly shown for the kick [Fig.~\ref{fig:kick}], step [Fig.~\ref{fig:step}] and periodic [Fig.~\ref{fig:sinusoidal}] drives.
+So, all the quasienergy spectra are shown within the range of $\left(-\omega/2,\omega/2 \right)$ with the $\omega$ values specified explicitly, whenever appropriate.
+The FBZ is distinct from the regular Brillouin zone in the space of spatial momenta ($\vec{k}$).
+The inversion of the Floquet-Bloch bands, taking place at spatial momentum ${\bf K}^{\rm Flq}_{\rm inv}$, thus can occur near the FBZ center and/or near its boundaries.
+Under this circumstance, the ${\bf K} \cdot {\bf b}$ rule for the dispersive grain boundary modes extends to dynamic systems, but in terms of ${\bf K}^{\rm Flq}_{\rm inv}$.
+And we display the appearance of nondissipative dispersive (a) normal 1D dynamic modes around the FBZ center and zero quasienergy, (b) anomalous 1D dynamic modes around the FBZ boundaries and quasienergies $\pm \omega/2$, and (c) mixed 1D dynamic modes, simultaneously featuring both normal and anomalous dynamic dispersive nodal fermions along the grain boundary.
+These generic outcomes are explicitly shown for the kick [Fig.~\ref{fig:kick}], step [Fig.~\ref{fig:step} and Fig.~S2 of the SI] and sinusoidal [Fig.~\ref{fig:sinusoidal}] drives.
 They are qualitatively similar for small angle grain boundaries (SAGBs) and their large angle counterparts.
-Results for the latter are relegated to the Supplemental Materials (SM)~\cite{SM}.
+See Fig.~S3-S5 of the SI.
+It should be noted that the lattice with grain and anti-grain boundaries does not possess any crystal symmetry, such as reflections about $x$ and $y$ axes, inversion, or four-fold rotation about $z$ axis.
+See Fig.~\ref{fig:static}(d).
+Thus, the existence of the dispersive modes along the line defects rests on a single and robust topological criterion ${\bf K}^{\rm Flq}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2\pi$).
+In the presence of isolated dislocation lattice defects, all results remain valid; however, the dispersive bands are replaced by localized modes around such pointlike crystal defects~\cite{nagroy:floquetdislocation}.